rerrorctf/ret/README.md

 You can simply get the latest pre-built binary from https://github.com/rerrorctf/ret/releases.

-Please note that, while `ret` is a single static file built for x64 linux, you can use go to build this for a range of platforms (although this hasn't been tested yet).
+Please note that, while `ret` is a single file built for x64 linux, you can use go to build this for a range of platforms (although this hasn't been tested yet).

 ### Installation